Jimmy Raney

 In 1946, he worked for a time as guitarist with the Max Miller Quartet at Elmer's in Chicago, his first paying gig.
 Raney also worked in the Artie Shaw Orchestra and collaborated with Woody Herman for nine months in 1948.
 He also collaborated and recorded with Buddy DeFranco, Al Haig and later on with Bob Brookmeyer.
 In 1967, alcoholism and other professional difficulties led him to leave New York City and return to his native Louisville.
 He resurfaced in the 1970s and also did work with his son Doug, who was also a guitarist.
+His other son Jon is a jazz pianist and maintains a website, devoted to Jimmy and Doug Raney.

 Raney lived with Ménière's disease for thirty years, a degenerative condition that led to near deafness in both ears, although this did not stop him from playing.
 He died of heart failure in Louisville on May 10, 1995.
 His obituary in The New York Times called him "one of the most gifted and influential postwar jazz guitarists in the world".